 Judging and Awards

 Judging will take place prior to the film screenings at the Undergraduate Student Symposium.
 Participating judges include NSU faculty and industry and community professionals.
-Awards are given at the Undergraduate Student Symposium Awards Ceremony.
+During the Undergraduate Student Symposium, the top twenty films will be showcased as part of the NSU Film Festival.
+Highest honors will be announced at the Undergraduate Student Symposium Awards Ceremony.
 See the USS schedule for more details.

 Benefits and Outcomes